jessica-lora/Practice/README.md

 -add changes: `git add .`
 -commit changes: `git commit -m"description"`

-Once you complete your commits in the feature branch and are ready to move your feature to devlop: you want to update your local develop branch with any new stuff from the develop branch in the online repo (pull: online -> local)
+Once you complete your commits in the feature branch and are ready to move your feature to develop: you want to update your local develop branch with any new stuff from the develop branch of the online repo (pull: online -> local)

 -switch to develop branch: `git checkout develop`
 -pull into develop branch: `git pull origin develop`